 The key challenges to the business and strategy are addressed in the Principle Four below.

 Principle Two: Understanding Shareholder needs and Expectations

 The Board recognizes its significant responsibility towards the Company’s shareholders and is committed to maintaining good communication and investor relations and having a constructive dialogue with all its shareholders.
-The Chief Executive Officer will hold regular meetings with institutional shareholders to keep them updated on the Company’s performance, strategy and management and provide periodic briefings to analysts who cover the industry.
+The Chief Executive Officer holds regular meetings with institutional shareholders to keep them updated on the Company’s performance, strategy and management and provide periodic briefings to analysts who cover the industry.

-The Board have engaged Walbrook PR to provide investor relations services allowing all investors to have the opportunity to ask questions and provide feedback via Walbrook PR – either by phone or email at [email protected] Through Walbrook, the Board will also allow all investors to attend Company investor presentations (held physically or virtually) and to submit questions to the management.
+The Board have engaged Walbrook PR to provide investor relations services allowing all investors to have the opportunity to ask questions and provide feedback via Walbrook PR – either by phone or email at [email protected].
+Through Walbrook, the Board will also allow all investors to attend Company investor presentations (held physically or virtually) and to submit questions to the management.